williangrios/williangrios/README.md

 - 👋 Hi, I’m @williangrios
-- 👀 I’m interested in blockchain dev
+- 👀 I’m interested in blockchain
-- 🌱 I’m currently learning blockchain dev
+- 🌱 I’m currently learning blockchain
-- 💞️ I’m looking to collaborate on blockchain dev
+- 💞️ I’m looking to collaborate on blockchain
 - 📫 How to reach me: in blockchain

 <!---